Books

 A breezy read, Bagchi does what he does best: selling; and in this book, selling the good tale.
 Bagchi is a delightful raconteur.

-The Elephant Catchers: Key Lessons in Breakthrough Growth
+The Elephant Catchers: Key Lessons for Breakthrough Growth

 Published In - 2013